INCREDIBLE

 To analyze OnePay for this review, we compared its banking account and benefits to those of traditional banks, online banks, and other financial technology platforms.
 We considered:

-• Fees and minimums: OnePay has an edge over other banks and companies in this area, since OnePay Cash doesn't have minimum deposit or balance requirements and doesn't charge monthly service fees.
+• Fees and minimums: OnePay has an edge over other banks and companies in this area, since it doesn't have minimum deposit or balance requirements and doesn't charge monthly service fees.

-• Perks and benefits: OnePay Cash accounts offer many benefits, including some unusual ones, which worked heavily in its favor for this review.
-But many benefits require OnePay Cash+, and qualifying for this won't be possible for many people.
-This brought the company's rating down some in our eyes.
+• Perks and benefits: OnePay offers many benefits, including some unusual ones, which worked heavily in its favor for this review.

 • Customer service: OnePay now offers 24/7 customer service via live chat and phone, setting it apart from many traditional and online institutions.